Guardian Portal

 3. Representation

-Recruitment messages, welcome materials, announcements, and onboarding content should present Bastion of Azeroth [BASTN] consistently and accurately.
+Recruitment messages, announcements, onboarding, and the guild's public profile on Guilds of WoW should present Bastion of Azeroth [BASTN] the same way, and accurately.

 4. Goal

-Recruitment should bring in people who fit the guild’s standards, strengthen its community, and support its long-term stability.
+Recruitment should bring in people who fit the guild's standards and stick around.

 Section XII